shiuanC/LegislatorBot/README.md

 ## Features
 - **GPT2-Based**: Utilizes the powerful GPT2 model for generating realistic text.
 - **Congressional Speech Records**: Trained specifically on the 114th Senate congressional speech records for authentic legislative style simulation.
-- **Flask Web Interface**: Easy to use web interface for interacting with the bot.
+- **Flask and Streamlit Interfaces**: Easy to use web interfaces for interacting with the bot.
 - **Custom Training Option**: Ability to finetune the model with your own data set using provided notebooks.

 ## Requirements
 To run LegislatorBot, you will need:
 - Python 3.x
 - Flask
+- Streamlit
 - PyTorch
 - Transformer
 - Numpy